tonyktliu/WebPage_responsetime_checking/README.md

 # WebPage_responsetime_checking
-This script aims to check the webpage response time from a local machine.
+- This script aims to check the webpage response time from a local machine.
+- The commands are used for Windows system.